-KH2:FM+ is the only game in the entire series that I consider to have a proper post-game: a whole bunch of stuff that’s unlocked after the final boss.
+KH2:FM+ is the only game in the entire series that I consider to have a proper post-game: a whole bunch of stuff that’s unlocked after the storyline/final boss (decide for yourself if that’s a good thing, I’m only treating it as a definition).
 There are other post-game examples in the series, but none feel like a dedicated section of the game the way this game does.
-For example post-KH2:FM+ games tend to have at least one post-game boss, but that’s usually the end of it, with BBS showing the rare ambition to have a whole two instead!
-(Ed. when I originally posted this, I legitimately believed the later games unlocked their post-game bosses in late-game instead!
-Whoops!).
-CoM’s post-game cards and a certain feature from Days are also technically post-game, but both are there on a pure technicality and could hypothetically be done with in only a few minutes.
+The games released after KH2:FM+ tend to have at least one post-game boss, but that’s usually the end of it, with BBS showing the rare ambition to have a whole two instead!
+CoM’s post-game cards and a certain feature from Days are also technically post-game, but both are there on a pure technicality and could hypothetically be done with in only a few minutes if you did all the available steps ahead of time.
 KH2:FM+, on the other hand, knows how to throw a post-game party, with piles of new gameplay and also new narrative.
-Strictly speaking, there are three post-game bosses (one with two forms) and one post-game Mushroom XIII, but since they belong to sets that include eleven other late-game bosses and all the other Mushroom XIII, the whole thing feels like a unified post-game experience.
+Strictly speaking, there are three post-game bosses (one with two forms) and one/two post-game Mushroom XIII, but since they belong to sets that include eleven other late-game bosses and all the other Mushroom XIII, the whole thing feels like a unified post-game experience.

 On top of that, while it’s possible explore the Cavern of Remembrance earlier in the game, you couldn’t unlock all its content, so I threw in the entire Cavern of Remembrance as a main course with all this added spice.
 There really is a lot.
 I was describing the post- and end-game content to Kyle from the Marathon during the writing process, and was struck by how the list just went on and on.
 Indeed it’s hard to understate just how strong an impact FM+’s additions are to the game as a whole, including balance changes, the mechanically solid Absent Silhouettes dotting the game, and of course Critical Mode, which goes a long way to explain why I’m so fond of the remake that I’d put up with 2.5’s Xemnas glitch and still come out singing FM+’s praises.
 So let’s take a look at its post-game.